Design a data integration and analytic solution with Azure Databricks

 Things to know about Azure Databricks

 Azure Databricks is entirely based on Apache Spark, and it's a great tool for users who are already familiar with the open-source cluster-computing framework.
-As a unified analytics engine, it's designed specifically for big data processing.
+Databricks is designed specifically for big data processing.
 Data scientists can take advantage of the built-in core API for core languages like SQL, Java, Python, R, and Scala.

 • Control Plane: Hosts Databricks jobs, notebooks with query results, and the cluster manager.
-The Control plane also has the web application, hive metastore, and security access control lists (ACLs), and user sessions.
-These components are managed by Microsoft in collaboration with Azure Databricks and don't reside within your Azure subscription.
+The Control plane also has the web application, security access control lists (ACLs), and user sessions.
+Microsoft manages these components in collaboration with Azure Databricks.

-• Data Plane: Contains all the Azure Databricks runtime clusters that are hosted within the workspace.
+• Compute Plane: Contains all the Azure Databricks runtime clusters that are hosted within the workspace.
 All data processing and storage exists within the client subscription.
-No data processing ever takes place within the Microsoft/Databricks-managed subscription.

 Azure Databricks offers three environments for developing data intensive applications.